CONSTITUTION AND BYLAWS THE NORTHWEST HARRIS COUNTY

 ARTICLE VIII ‐ COMMITTEES AND DUTIES

-Section 1 ‐ The President shall appoint the following positions, with the approval of the Executive Board: Auction Chair, Care Packages Chair, China Luncheon Chair, Singing Cadets Concert Chair, Historian, Audit Chair, Parliamentarian, and any other positions or committee chairmen deemed necessary.
-Each committee chairman shall appoint a committee to aid in the duties of that office, if necessary, and shall also report to the Executive Board directly or through its liaison as necessary or as requested.
+Section 1 ‐ The President may appoint the following positions, with the approval of the Executive Board: Fall Fundraiser Chair, Care Packages Chair, Spring Fundraiser Chair, , Historian, Audit Chair, Parliamentarian, and any other positions or committee chairmen deemed necessary.
+Each committee chairman may appoint a committee to aid in the duties of that office, if necessary, and shall also report to the Executive Board directly or through its liaison as necessary or as requested.
 Each committee chairman shall file an annual report no later than May 31.

 Section 2 ‐ The Finance Committee is organized by the Treasurer.
 The Scholarship Committee is organized and appointed by the Ring of Honor Moms.